drosboro/docker-postgresql/README.md

 # Credits

 Based heavily on @tbeadle's excellent [postgres images](https://github.com/tbeadle/postgres).
+You probably want to use those, rather than these.